Value-added tax (VAT)

 Contribution for Intervention in the Economic Domain (CIDE)

 CIDE is a federal contribution levied at the rate of 10% on remittances made by corporate taxpayers for royalties and for administrative and technical services provided by non-residents.
 CIDE is payable by the local entity, and, therefore, not creditable to the non-resident.
 CIDE does not represent a liability to the foreign recipient.
-CIDE is not applied on the payments relating to the license to use, market, or sub-license software, provided that it does not involve transfer of technology.
+CIDE is not applied on the payments relating to the license to use, market, or sub-license software, provided that it does not involve transfer of technology, which is considered to be the transfer of the corresponding source code.